 A summary of the legislative and accounting standards requirements for New Zealand entities

-Quarterly update – Public Benefit Entities - What’s new in financial reporting for September 2016?
+Quarterly update – Public Benefit Entities - What’s new in financial reporting?

 Financial reporting by not-for-profit entities in New Zealand – your questions answered (June 2015)

 This document answers some frequently asked questions on the financial reporting legislative changes and the accounting standards framework for not-for-profit entities.

 An overhaul of New Zealand’s financial reporting legislation was completed in 2013 with the issue of the Financial Reporting Act 2013 and amendments to a number of other pieces of legislation.
 This represents a significant change to the financial reporting landscape for many not-for-profit entities, and in particular registered charities which will have financial reporting obligations for the first time from periods beginning on or after 1 April 2015.
 Along with legislative changes as to ‘who’ has to provide financial statements, the External Reporting Board also changed ‘what’ the financial reporting requirements are, creating new challenges for preparers of financial statements.
 This publication seeks to bring some clarity to the changes.

 PBE Standards disclosure checklist (Tier 1 and 2 entities)

 For reporting periods ending 30 June 2015 (June 2015)

 Keeping up to date with the various presentation and disclosure requirements of the Public Benefit Entity Accounting Standards (PBE Standards) is, and will continue to be, a challenge.
 With that in mind, this checklist has been designed by Deloitte to assist clients, partners and staff with the preparation of annual financial statements.